uwgraphics/d3-twodim/README.md

 For *canvas* and *webgl* elements, the selection is expected to be some sort of block container, such as `<div>`.
 Any existing SVG or canvas elements within this container will be removed.
 To support interaction, [initializeCanvasLayers()](https://github.com/uwgraphics/d3-twodim/blob/master/src/scatterplot.js#L486) is called to construct and align an SVG component directly on top of a canvas element.

-Mouse events `mouseover`, `mousedown`, and `mouseout` for drawn points are exposed on the scatterplot selection.
+Mouse events `mouseover`, `mousedown`, `mouseout`, and `click` for drawn points are exposed on the scatterplot selection.
 You may bind listeners to these functions, where the listener will be called with `this` as the interacted point, the first argument `d` is the data object bound to that point, and `mouseover`'s second argument `ptPos` describing the location of the point within the scatterplot (helpful for tooltips or prompting an interface change).

 An example of binding a listener to these events: